jslim18/web2marketprice/README.md

 rateinBitstamp() {}

 market_rate() { Ability to switch source channel }
-'If rateinPoloniex() error next
-'If rateinLuno() error next
+'If rateinPoloniex() error unable to pick up rate next 'If rateinLuno() error unable to pick up rate next
-'If rateinBitstamp() error next
-'Last to no avail shows Connection Errors Lost of Connection
+'If rateinBitstamp() error unable to pick up rate next 'Last to no avail shows Connection Errors message as Lost of Connection